 León, Nicaragua: the battleground of the revolution, the former capital lives up to its powerful name.
-Welcome to your ultimate guide to making the most of your visit!
+Welcome to your ultimate guide to León–we’re here to help you make the most of your visit!

 Rich in both history and culture, León has long been a backpacker mecca.
 With a fun hostel scene, tons of affordable attractions, and a convenient location, it’s no surprise laidback travelers are drawn to this university town.